2008 Market Rasen earthquake: Effects

 The earthquake resulted in structural damage to many homes and businesses in the epicentral area.
 Buildings as large as apartment blocks were reported to have shaken for up to 30 seconds afterwards.
 Birds and pets became highly agitated.
-There were no deaths, but a 19-year-old man in Wombwell, Barnsley, South Yorkshire suffered a broken pelvis when a piece of chimney fell through the roof onto his attic bed.
+There were no deaths, but a 19-year-old man in Wombwell, South Yorkshire suffered a broken pelvis when a piece of chimney fell through the roof onto his attic bed.
 The earthquake was felt by people as far south as Bournemouth, where it was felt as a mild but noticeable vibration, and as far away as Bangor, Northern Ireland, where it woke people.

 Police in the Midlands received more than 5,000 telephone calls in an hour from members of the public regarding the earthquake.
 The earthquake caused power cuts in some areas.
 A church in March, Cambridgeshire reported that, since the earthquake, water had been coming up from the ground into the cellar at a rate of 10 impgal per hour.
 The spire of St Mary Magdalene church at Waltham on the Wolds in Leicestershire was damaged and was to be rebuilt at a cost of £100,000.
-Also damaged were the spires of St Andrew's church in Haconby, St Andrew's of Witham on the Hill, St Vincent's church in Caythorpe, all three in South Kesteven.
+Also damaged were the spires of St Andrew's Church in Haconby, St Andrew's Church in Witham on the Hill and St Vincent's Church in Caythorpe, all three in South Kesteven.

 The cost of insurance payouts was estimated to be around £30 million, with the majority of damage being done to chimneys, roof tiles and by falling masonry.

 Magnitude

 The tremor was the largest earthquake to affect the UK since the 1984 Llŷn Peninsula earthquake, which measured 5.4 on the Richter scale.
-The British Geological Survey gave the earthquake a reading of 5.2ML, while the United States Geological Survey reported it measured 4.8Mb.
-The French Atomic Energy Commission estimated the magnitude was 5.4ML.
+The British Geological Survey gave the earthquake a reading of 5.2 ML, while the United States Geological Survey reported it measured 4.8 Mb.
+The French Atomic Energy Commission estimated the magnitude was 5.4 ML.